 I’m not arguing that formal legal system is not important when a country which wants to capitalize its economic, but over-emphasizing the symbolic aspect of capital might encourage the author to overlook several crucial factors that cause poverty.
 For example, it encourages the author that after a country establishes a formal property system which is friendly to most of its people, and then the poverty problem can be diminished automatically.
 This is not a case that happens in real world.

 To sum up, I generally agree with the author that formal legal system for recoding every detail of property is an important factor in those countries which struggling to record the property on their land.
 I also agree that there is more mental effort need to be done than the physical one.
 However, considering that the author ignores some historical factors, cultural differences and over reduction of phenomena.
 I cannot agree with him that the formal legal system is the main issue that we should concern.
 And also, the mystery of capital is not only hidden behind history of the West, but is in the fracture of world history.
+[1] It is worth to mention that, here, I use the market-based in modern sense is comparing to Karl Polanyi’s argument—market appears in human society earlier than capitalism for a long time, therefore, we should separate these two concepts instead to see that market based society is a by-product of capitalism.